Collinformatics/AudioTranscription/README.md

 - Go to the Intillij terminal:

-  Acitvate the conda envionment with:
+Show all conda environments:

+    conda env list

+  - Find your environment and acitvate it:

         conda activate envAudio

   Install necessary python modules: